 If you’ve ever made cut-out sugar cookies, the process for these is similar.
 It’s the molasses and spices in gingerbread cookie dough that make them special.

 As with any dough you’re using for cut-outs, you will want the dough to be cold when you’re working with it.
 Therefore, I recommend whipping up this dough the day before you plan to bake.

 I also want to mention that this kind of dough can be a bit tricky for beginner cookie bakers.
 It does take a bit of experience to know how the dough should “feel” for the best results.
 Generally speaking, if the dough feels sticky, you need a tad more flour, and if the dough is crumbly, you need a little more liquid.

-If you intend to hang your cookies as decor, I also recommend putting a hole in the top of each cookie before baking.
+If you intend to hang your cookies as decor (more on that below), I also recommend putting a hole in the top of each cookie before baking.
 This will give you a place to add twine or ribbon once the cookie is baked and decorated.
 I have found that the end of a straw creates the perfect-size hole.

 Once the cookies are cut out, they are ready to bake.
 After they are cool, it’s time to decorate.